YarBurArt/Dissonare_traffic/README.md

 poetry run uvicorn main:app --reload --port 8001
 ```

 On linux, you may need to use `python3 -m poetry` replacing `poetry`.
+Then you don't need to enter the `poetry shell`.

 On android in termux the poetry installation needs to be googled manually.